 Our New Music Biennial Composer Residencies will feature the following composers and community groups:

 Errollyn Wallen – will examine the modern spiritual; the plight and experience of people who suffer hardship, and what songs and musics support them today.
-Potential community groups: asylum seekers, refugees and migrants, Thorsby Primary School.
+Potential community groups: asylum seekers, refugees and migrants, selected Hull Primary School/s.

-Brian Irvine – hopes to work with people living in East Hull, which has been identified as being culturally underserved, with high levels of deprivation; Brian will make regular visits to Hull, involving musicians as his contacts with local people develop.
-Potential community groups: sex workers, homeless people and white working classes
+Brian Irvine – hopes to work with people living in an area of East Hull, which has been identified as being culturally underserved, with high levels of deprivation; Brian will make regular visits to Hull, involving musicians as his contacts with local people develop.
+Potential community groups: homeless people and white working classes.

 Jason Singh - developing plans for an immersive sound installation built from workshops with different groups in the city.
-Potential community groups: young people at The Warren, Kingston Youth Centre, and possibly Bransholme Estate, also incorporating an intergenerational element.
+Potential community groups: young people at The Warren, Kingston Youth Centre, and possibly housing estates to the North of the City and Greatfield,, also incorporating an intergenerational element working creatively with older singers from Hull’s Choral network, to extend their vocal practice.

 Sam Lee - taking artistic lead in a collaborative project involving musicians from the Nest Collective and The Song Collection Collective.
-Potential community groups: Gypsy and Traveler communities in Hull and Cottingham/Eppleworth and pupils from Trinity House (boys secondary school); Trinity House Brethren and the old fisherman’s community (linking in with Maritime song traditions).
+Potential community groups: Gypsy and Traveler communities in Hull and pupils from Trinity House (boys secondary school); old fisherman’s community which might include Trinity House Brethren(linking in with Maritime song traditions).

 Eliza Carthy/Freedom Festival – TBC

-Legacy: The programme will then continue beyond July 2017 until March 2018, with local music leaders and music students mentored in Year 1 supported to continue working with local communities, and mentored by composer James Redwood.
+Legacy: The programme will then continue beyond July 2017 until March 2018 Local music leaders and music students involved in Year 1 will be encouraged to continue working with local communities, with mentoring by composer James Redwood.
 Creative work produced in this second year will be celebrated through public performance/s in Hull at the end of March 2018.

 New Music Biennial Minute of Listening is a special edition of Sound and Music’s simple software application that provides all primary-aged children with the opportunity to experience sixty seconds of creative listening each day, bringing a wealth of sonic resources into the classroom.